testmonitor/laravel-vue-i18n-generator/README.md

 ## Usage

-When installed, use the Artisan command to generate a Vue i18n file:
+When installed, use the Artisan command to generate the Vue i18n file:

     $ php artisan vue:translations